Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole: Thermodynamics of Regular-Bardeen black hole

 where $v=2r_h$ is specific volume.
-Using the above equations the $P-v$ and $T-S$ curves are plotted in figure (\ref{PV}) and (\ref{TS}).
-These two plots clearly show critical phenomena around the critical points.
+Using the above equations the $P-v$ and $T-S$ curves are plotted in figure \ref{PV} and \ref{TS}.
+Below a critical temperature $T_C$, $P-v$ isotherm has three branches corresponding to small, intermediate, and large black holes.
+This behavior is quite similar to liquid/gas transition van der Waals fluids.
+Two plots clearly show critical phenomena around the critical points.
 The critical points are obtained from the conditions,